MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 ### Set the Active Directory Admin value in the SQL MI Instance

-To set the *Active Directory Admin* value in the SQL MI Instance follow the steps below:
+To set the *Active Directory Admin* value in the SQL MI Instance, follow the steps below:

 For more information, see [Directory Readers role in Azure Active Directory for Azure SQL](/azure/azure-sql/database/authentication-aad-directory-readers-role?view=azuresql&preserve-view=true).